-- 1. in our opinion: - a. proper accounting and other records have been kept during the year ended [year end date] in respect of the Fund assets and all financial transactions entered into in relation to the Fund; and - 2. as at [year end date], the assets of the Fund were not subject to any encumbrance, otherwise than as permitted by section 65 of the General Regulation, which are made applicable to the Fund through the Code on MPF Investment Funds.
+- 1. in our opinion: - a. proper accounting and other records have been kept during the year ended [year end date] in respect of the Fund assets and all financial transactions entered into in relation to the Fund; and - b. the requirements specified in the guidelines made by the MPFA under section 28 of the MPFSO with respect to forbidden investment practices and the requirements of sections 37(2), 51 and 52 of, and Schedule 1 to, the General Regulation, which are made applicable to the Fund through the Code on MPF Investment Funds, have been complied with, in all material respects, as at [year end date], [.......] and [.......] - 2. as at [year end date], the assets of the Fund were not subject to any encumbrance, otherwise than as permitted by section 65 of the General Regulation, which are made applicable to the Fund through the Code on MPF Investment Funds.